eheperson/webapple-media/readme.md

 # Webapple

-**Template repository for the dockerized django apps based on postgresql, gunicorn, nginx..**
+**Template repository for the dockerized django apps based on postgresql, gunicorn, nginx with the serving `staticfiles` and `mediafiles` settings.**

+___

 > `/app/main` directory created by `'$ django-admin startproject main'` command.
 You can use this project as your main project or just remove it and create new one.

 > Default admin user is : `username: 'admin', password: '123456@@' ` for the django admin panel.

+> `/app/upload` directory created by `'docker-compose exec webapple-app python manage.py startapp upload'` command.

+**Testing Media Files :**

+*You need to start production server first!*
+1. Upload an image at `http://localhost:1337/upload/`.
+2. Then, view the image at `http://localhost:1337/media/IMAGE_FILE_NAME`.
 ___
 ## Preparing :